smaislin186/dwa15-spring2017-notes/02_PHP/07_Arrays.md

 ```

 ## Value types
-While they key of an array can be either a String or an Integer, the values of an array can be many different data types, and the data types can be mixed.
+While the key of an array can be either a String or an Integer, the values of an array can be many different data types, and the data types can be mixed.

 ```php
 $mixedBag = [